aspose-words/Aspose.Words-API-References/english/net/aspose.words/bordercollection/getenumerator/_index.md

 ---
 title: BorderCollection.GetEnumerator
 second_title: Aspose.Words for .NET API Reference
 description: BorderCollection method.
-Returns an enumerator object that can be used to iterate over all borders in the collection in C#
+Returns an enumerator object that can be used to iterate over all borders in the collection in C#.
 type: docs
 weight: 160
 url: /net/aspose.words/bordercollection/getenumerator/